New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 Organisations can legally provide services/products or choose to work with PEPs; it is their responsibility, however, to manage the risk associated with doing so.

-Regulated industries, especially those in the finance sector, are required to conduct PEPs and sanctions screening as part of their Customer Due Diligence (CDD) during onboarding.
+Regulated industries, especially those in the finance sector, are required to conduct PEP checks and sanctions screening as part of their Customer Due Diligence (CDD) during onboarding.
 After conducting their checks, they may require further verification before making a decision on whether or not to accept the customer.
 CDD steps are just a part of the Know Your Customer process.

 Failing to abide by the nation's AML protocols can result in financial penalties and even jail time.